TempeHS/2025SE-Roman.L-StudyPlus/.workingdocuments/agile_artifacts.md

 # Agile Artifacts

-## Sprint backlog list of achievables (annotate changes made during sprint, including data required) (removed 2FA and heatmap, added sidebar)
+## Sprint backlog list of achievables (annotate changes made during sprint, including data required)

-- ~~Homepage reminders, progression chart~~

-- ~~Create team list~~
+- Better dark mode/theme toggle

-- ~~Sidebar~~
+- Log user actions

 ## Increment (what must be achieved by the end of the sprint)

+- Primary user actions are logged

-- ~~Ability to collaborate with others~~
+- Ability to enable dark mode with white text

-- ~~Ability to review progression~~

-- ~~Configurable navbar~~

 ## Sprint Review (Focus on project management)

 ### What challenges did you have

-- Underestimated the time needed for proper error handling and user

-- Limited testing time led to overlooked UI bugs
+-

 ### What did you do well

-- Used existing database functions effectively, minimising duplicate code

-- Implemented proper privacy controls
+-

 ### What will you do differently next time

-- Set firmer boundaries on scope creep

-- Prioritise riskier or complex features earlier in the sprint
+-